nkemdilimjulie/Train-Up-A-Child-Backend/README.md

- > We are a charity Organisation specialized in the area and vision to
-                help poor children across the continent who have no one to sponsor their education.
-We get volunteers who wish to sponsor such children in their educational careers
+ > We are a charity Organisation specialized in the area and vision to help poor children across the continent who have no one to sponsor their education.
+We connect volunteers who wish to sponsor such children in their educational careers